opencog/learn/fake/README.md

 HOWTO
 -----
+Go to the `run/0-gen-dict` directory, and use the `gen-dict.scm` file to generate radom dictionaries.

+There's no user-servicable code here, but if you must screw around in this directory, then here's a hint:
-Start the guile shell, and load `fake.scm`:
+Start the guile shell, and load the `fake` module:
 ```
 $ guile
 scheme@(guile-user)> (use-modules (opencog) (opencog nlp fake))